Punjab polls: Cong promises financial assistance to women, 1 lakh govt jobs | Education

 ''It is a historical decision to make womenfolk as partners and shareholders of the economy,'' said Sidhu, adding, ''We are strengthening our society by strengthening the homemakers.''
 The party also promised to give ''pucca'' houses to the poor within six months of forming the government.
 This issue had earlier been raised by Channi.

-The Congress also promised to raise the old-age pension from Rs 1,500 to Rs 3,100 per month.
+It also talked about raising the old-age pension from Rs 1,500 to Rs 3,100 per month.

 Stating that nobody had given any road map on the farming sector, Sidhu while referring to other promises in the manifesto, said, ''We will procure oilseed, pulses and corn at the minimum support price.''
 He stressed that it will promote crop diversification, which was the need of the hour.
 The party also promised free education for all needy students in government schools, colleges and universities while SC scholarship will continue.
-There will be free health services for all in all government hospitals, said Sidhu, adding that the spending on the health sector will be hiked.
-The party promised Rs 5,000 for needy girls who pass Class 5, Rs 10,000 for those who clear Class 10 and Rs 20,000 and a computer for the girls who pass Class 12.
+There will be free health services for all in government hospitals, said Sidhu, adding that the spending on the health sector will be hiked.
+The party also promised Rs 5,000 for needy girls who pass class 5, Rs 10,000 for those who clear class 10, and Rs 20,000 and a computer for those who pass class 12.

 Sidhu also spoke about having an investment fund of Rs 1,000 core for startups and an interest-free loan of Rs 2 lakh for them.